yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-tserver.md

 Default: `false`

-## Using postgresql.conf
+## PostgreSQL logging options

-Like PostgreSQL, YugabyteDB uses the `postgresql.conf` file to apply server configuration settings to new server instances.
+YugabyteDB uses PostgreSQL server configuration parameters to apply server configuration settings to new server instances.
+You can modify these parameters using the [ysql_pg_conf_csv](#ysql-pg-conf-csv) flag.

-For information on using `postgresql.conf` to configure servers, refer to [Server Configuration](https://www.postgresql.org/docs/11/runtime-config.html) in the PostgreSQL documentation.
+For information on available PostgreSQL server configuration parameters, refer to [Server Configuration](https://www.postgresql.org/docs/11/runtime-config.html) in the PostgreSQL documentation.

-The server settings options for YugabyteDB are the same as for PostgreSQL, with the following exceptions.
+The server configuration parameters for YugabyteDB are the same as for PostgreSQL, with the following exceptions.

 ### log_line_prefix

-YugabyteDB supports the following additional options for the `log_line_prefix` setting:
+YugabyteDB supports the following additional options for the `log_line_prefix` parameter:

 - %C = cloud name
 - %R = region / data center name